eprintsug/oai_uketd_dc/README.md

 ```

 NB If the value you are mapping includes non-alphanumerical characters, you may need to quote them e.g. `'abc-def' => "ABC.
-DEF",`.
+DEF.",`.

 ## Future versions of EPrints
 The default export plugin for the UKETD_DC has been updated in the 3.3 branch of EPrints.
 This means that if you are running EPrints version 3.3.16 or later, this plugin is probably not needed.

 At the time of writing, how this export format will be delivered in EPrints 3.4 is unknown.
-If you need help with this, please try the EPrints Tech list, or submit an Issue on GitHub.
+If you need help with this, please try the EPrints Tech list, or submit an [Issue on GitHub](https://github.com/eprintsug/oai_uketd_dc/issues).

 ## Technical details